-Developmental Psychology focuses on the development of individuals across their lifespan; at Teachers College, our focus is on the infant, preschool, school, and early adulthood life phases/years.
+The Program in Developmental Psychology focuses on the development of individuals across their lifespan; at Teachers College, our focus is on the infant, preschool, school, and early adulthood life phases/years.
 Development occurs within contexts; at Teachers College, our focus is on the family, the preschool and school, the neighborhood, and the media.
-We are interested in both how development unfolds as well as in how trajectories may be altered by interventions and programs.
-Development involves interactions between the individual and environments; at Teachers College, our focus is on how biological characteristics and vulnerabilities are expressed in various contexts and on how gene by environment interactions are expressed (and may be altered).
+We are interested in both how development unfolds and how trajectories may be altered by interventions and programs.
+Development involves interactions between the individual and environments; at Teachers College, our focus is on how biological characteristics and vulnerabilities are expressed in various contexts and on how genes by environmental interactions are expressed (and may be altered).

 Master of Arts (M.A.)

-The Master of Arts in developmental psychology typically requires completion of 32 points.
+The Master of Arts degree in Developmental Psychology minimally requires completion of 32 points.
 In accordance with individual interests and objectives, students acquire familiarity with basic theoretical and research orientations as well as exposure to substantive knowledge in the areas of cognitive, language, personality, and social functioning and development.
 Opportunity exists for the study of deviant as well as normal psychological functioning within a developmental framework.

 The course of study has these main components:

 Required courses in cognitive development, personality development in atypical populations, and social and personality development.

 Electives in developmental psychology plus relevant electives offered by other Teachers College programs.

 Students completing the M.A. degree accept positions in research laboratories or field settings, biomedical institutions, educational and child care agencies, foundations, public policy settings, state and local governments, community programs, and as instructors in community colleges; or they go on to pursue more advanced degrees in particular areas of specialization.